Wine and cheese have gone hand in hand for centuries.

-Everyone likes a nibble of cheese with a sip of wine but few realise how difficult it is to ensure they complement each other perfectly.
-With cheeses varying in colour, texture, fat and flavour and wines differing in acidity, sweetness, body and structure; match-making is complicated to say the least!
+Everyone likes a nibble of cheese with a sip of wine but few realize how difficult it is to ensure they complement each other perfectly.
+With cheeses varying in colour, texture, fat and flavour and wines differing in acidity, sweetness, body , and structure; match-making is complicated, to say the least!

 Here are a few tips to keep in mind when you’re next shopping for a wine and cheese combo.

 The age of the cheese will often determine its intensity.
 The aging process of cheese is called “affinage” and is where the water slowly evaporates, leaving behind a harder cheese that has a much more intense flavour.

 While the age of cheese will dry it out, it also has a large impact on the taste and flavors left behind.

 Rind cheeses like Brie are soft and gooey but have picked up an “earthy” flavour from the caves they are kept in while older cheeses such as Gruyère and Emmental obtain a more nutty flavour, just as blue cheese acquires pungency from the mould.

 Just as cheese changes with age, so does wine.
 Wine flavors range from delicate to bold while their depth and complexity will also be affected by the age.